 Familiarizing yourself with welding electrode types and prices enhances your ability to make smart purchasing choices for your projects.

-Additionally, aluminum welding electrodes like the Hobart 4043 are around $13.95 for ten, reflecting market demand and specialized usage.
+Aluminum welding electrodes like the Hobart 4043 still sit around $13.95 for ten rods and reflect demand plus special use.

 Specialty Welding Electrodes and Their Costs